MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 *dest*\
 An output iterator that indicates where to copy elements to.

-### Return Value
+### Return value

 Returns an output iterator where elements have been copied to.
-It is the same as the returned value of the third parameter, *dest*.
+It is the same as the returned value of the *dest* parameter.

 ### Remarks